tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * Create a file `app/controllers/task_groups_controller.rb`, and corresponding class.
 * Note that `TaskGroups` is plural
   * Controllers should have plural names, and models are singular
-* Not every controller needs to correspond to a model, or vice-versa
+* Also, just so you know not every controller needs to correspond to a model, or vice-versa

 ---